-3. Limited collection
+Limited collection

-Markeaton Primary School should only collect the minimum amount of data needed for a particular task or reason.
+Data Controllers should only collect the minimum amount of data needed for a particular task or reason.
 If there is a breach or a hack, only limited information can be lost.

-4. Accuracy
+Accuracy

 Data collected should be accurate, and steps should be taken to check and confirm accuracy.
-We do this when pupils join the school and check on an annual basis.
+This is done when pupils join the school and is reviewed on an annual basis.

 If a Data Subject feels that the information held is inaccurate, should no longer be held by the Controller or should not be held by the Controller in any event, a dispute resolution process and complaint process can be accessed, using the suitable forms.
+Initially an approach should be made directly to the school.

-5. Retention
+Retention